 - Lead change through building coalitions with marginalized people that are based on mutuality and common cause

-Students graduating from the DNP-TCN track are eligible to apply to the Transcultural Nursing Certification Commission (TCNCC) for advanced certification in Transcultural Nursing and certification in Holistic Nursing through the American Holistic Nurses Credentialing Corporation (AHNCC) (www.ahncc.org/).
+Students graduating from the DNP-TCN track are eligible to apply to the Transcultural Nursing Certification Commission (TCNCC) for advanced certification in Transcultural Nursing.

 A total of six didactic courses (18 semester credits) constitute the DNP program.
 One course equals three semester credits.
-Courses are taught in an immersion model two days a month—eight hours of class time the first day and four hours the subsequent morning, followed by an afternoon seminar.
+The DNP courses (NUR 800 level), are taught in a variety of immersion models: one format is two days a month – eight hours of class time, followed by a half-day morning seminar.
+Other courses are offered in an immersion format of two days of class per semester with three half-day seminars.
+Some of the classes will incorporate Zoom technology.

 Class attendance is expected and should be considered a key responsibility, not only to one’s self, but to one’s classmates and the course instructor.
-Classes are held on Augsburg’s campus in Minneapolis and in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE) the location of Augsburg’s branch campus.
-Video conferencing is used for some of the classes, however, students must be prepared to drive to Rochester and/or Minneapolis for class at least once per semester.
-If weather is inclement, video conferencing is used.
+Classes are held on Augsburg’s campus in Minneapolis and an additional learning site in Rochester, MN, at Bethel Lutheran Church (810 3rd Ave SE).
+Video conferencing using Zoom technology is used for some of the classes and for distant students.
+However, students must be prepared to drive to Rochester and/or Minneapolis for class at least once per semester.
+If weather is inclement, Zoom technology is used.

 In a 15-week semester, practicum hours are computed as follows: